LLNL/shroud/docs/input.rst

 function will be created for each rank requested by options *F_assumed_rank_min* and "*F_assumed_rank_max*.

 ..
+Only the Fortran wrapper uses the assumed-rank.
+   The dimension attribute will be removed from the C and Python wrappers.

+..
 XXX - See Fortran.rst

 .. info is passed to statements via fmt fields.